decentology/fast-floward-1/week2/day1/readMe.md

   pub var x: String

-  // The "current and inner scope" is here...
+  // The "current and inner scope" for 'x' is here...

   pub fun testFunc() {
     // and in here.